hiperiondev/ESP32-PLC/README.md

 ## Introduction

 The ESP32-PLC project, developed by hiperiondev, aims to transform the ESP32 microcontroller into a Programmable Logic Controller (PLC) for industrial automation and control systems.
-PLCs are specialized devices used to control machinery and processes through programmed logic, commonly using ladder logic, a graphica
-l programming language defined by the IEC 61131-3 standard.
+PLCs are specialized devices used to control machinery and processes through programmed logic, commonly using ladder logic, a graphical programming language defined by the IEC 61131-3 standard.
 Unlike traditional PLCs, which can be expensive, this project leverages the low-cost, feature-rich ESP32, known for its dual-core processor, Wi-Fi, and Bluetooth capabilities, to provide an accessible alternative.

 The project uses the Espressif IoT Development Framework (ESP-IDF), a low-level development environment that offers greater control over the ESP32 hardware compared to Arduino-based solutions.
-It likely integrates the [ladderlib](https://github.com/hiperiondev/ladderlib) C library for executing ladder logic programs
-and may work with the [ladder-editor](https://github.com/hiperiondev/ladder-editor), a web-based tool for creating and simulating ladder logic diagrams.
+It likely integrates the [ladderlib](https://github.com/hiperiondev/ladderlib) C library for executing ladder logic programs and may work with the [ladder-editor](https://github.com/hiperiondev/ladder-editor), a web-based tool for creating and simulating ladder logic diagrams.
 As a work-in-progress, the project may lack comprehensive documentation, but it holds promise for applications in industrial automation, education, and IoT.

 ## Features